Skip to Content

 The only way to truly know if a product is non-toxic is to look at the raw material source and make sure there are no harmful chemicals.
 Most manufacturers do not explicitly state which chemicals are in their product and it’s best to assume that they’re using the same toxic materials as traditional cookware.

 Using non-toxic cookware is important because you are ingesting whatever chemicals are in your cookware every time you eat.
+These health concerns from standard cookware make it worth the effort to find cookware that does not leach chemicals and is made with care.

 About the Author